|The Effect of Conditioned Medium of Adipose-Derived Stem Cells on the Expression Level of Cartilage Specific Genes by Chondrocytes|

 |Seyyedeh Mahdiye Hatami1, Sina Parsay2, Maryam Hassan Famian1, Masoumeh Kazemi3, Azadeh Montaseri3|

 |1Department of Molecular Biology, Ahar Branch, Islamic Azad University, Ahar, Iran

 2Student’s Research Committee, Tabriz University of Medical Sciences, Tabriz, Iran

 3Stem Cell Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Osteoarthritis (OA) is the most common multifactorial disease that deteriorates articular cartilage in elderly.
-Recently, mesenchymal stem cells are introduced as candidates for OA treatment but some researchers showed that implantation of stem cells into the lesion site of patients can lead to some side effects, so many scientists switches their field of research to the application of stem cells supernatant.
-The purpose this study is to evaluate whether supernatant of adipose-derived stem cells can result in expression of cartilage specific gene in chondrocyte.
+Objectives: Osteoarthritis (OA) is the most common multifactorial disease that deteriorates articular cartilage in the elderly.
+Recently, mesenchymal stem cells have been introduced as candidates for OA treatment but some researchers showed that implantation of stem cells into the lesion site of patients can lead to some side effects.
+Accordingly, many scientists switch their field of research to the application of stem cells supernatant.
+The purpose of this study is to evaluate whether supernatant of adipose-derived stem cells (ASCs) can result in the expression of cartilage-specific genes in chondrocytes.

 Materials and Methods: Mesenchymal stem cells were isolated from adipose tissue and their supernatant was collected and added to chondrocytes.
-After 3 days, chondrocytes were prepared for expression of Collagen II, Sox9, COMP and Aggrecan genes using read the RT-PCR.
+After 3 days, chondrocytes were prepared for expression of collagen type II, sox9, COMP and aggrecan genes using real-time RT-PCR.

-Results: Data analysis showed that in the presence of adipose-derived stem cells conditioned medium (ASC-CM) the gene expression level of Collagen II, Sox9, and Aggrecan did not change but that of the COMP significantly increased after 3 days.
+Results: Data analysis showed that in the presence of ASCs conditioned medium (CM), the gene expression level of collagen II, sox9, and aggrecan did not change but that of the COMP significantly increased after 3 days.

 Cite By, Google Scholar